 Working with natural fibres you will find Ruth; Spinning Knitting tactile items Weaving Working with silk fibre Creating functional colourful bags

-As a self-published author you will also be able to purchase Ruth’s books.
-“Wentworth’s Country” or “Tibby’s Day Out”.
+Ruth is also a self-published author.
+You can browse and purchase her books, “Wentworth’s Country” or “Tibby’s Day Out”.
 These books reflect on Ruth’s time in the Gibson Desert on the Ngaanyatjarra Lands.

-Ruth will also stock a small range of natural fibre yarns, needles and crochet hooks and books.
+Ruth also stocks a small range of natural fibre yarns, needles and crochet hooks and books.

 As a cloth dollmaker, my hand drawn faces and original costuming allows my imagination to manifest in 3D form.

 Each doll is individual in style – from the colourful and quirky child’s doll to the beautifully whimsical art doll.
-Unique detailing from vintage and repurposed treasure features in my work making them one of a kind.
+Unique detailing from vintage and repurposed treasure features in my work, making each doll one of a kind.